thewtex/WaitForSigCont/README.rst

 WaitForSigCont
 ==============

 A small tool to debug long running code or difficult to attach processes with `gdb <https://www.gnu.org/software/gdb/>`_.
+The computationally intensive code is executed outside of the debugger, then the process pauses so the debugger can be attached.

 First, include the header file where you want to start debugging::